FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

 6. If you select **issuer file or path:**, the following fields are displayed:
     -   A field that you use to specify the location of the certificate PEM-encoded (`.pem`) file or a directory that contains the PEM-encoded files.
     -   You can type either a fully qualified file or path names or a file or path names relative to &lt;`FILEDRIVEHOME>`.
 Do not put the PEM-encoded files in the keystore directory, `<FILEDRIVEHOME>/lib/certs/issuers`, because the certificates in that directory are regenerated from the database when servers start.
     -   A **Limit certificate chain depth to** field.
-Type a number that sets the maximum number of levels for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to go through in validating the certificate up to a trusted root.
+Type a number that sets the maximum number of levels for {{< SecureTransport/componentshortname >}} to go through in validating the certificate up to a trusted root.
 For example, if you set the chain depth to 1, then only a certificate issued directly by a trusted root is allowed and a certificate issued by an intermediate CA is rejected.
 7. Click **Save**.
 8. Restart the Administration Tool server using the `stop_admin` and `start_admin` commands.
 If you are running on Windows, you can also use the **Services** console to restart the `admin` service.